learn-co-curriculum/ruby-arguments-readme/README.md

 # > Hello, Sophie.
 We heard you are a great Ruby programmer.

 greeting_programmer("Steve", "Elixir")
-# > Hello, Steven.
+# > Hello, Steve.
 We heard you are a great Elixir programmer.
 ```

 To accept multiple arguments, simply separate the bare words in the argument list with commas.